con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Beyond the stains every last affliction,
 Aware of timelessness in all three times,
-Most eminent[^86-1] amongst all sentient beings,
+Most eminent amongst all sentient beings,
 The crown amongst those crowned with noble virtues, (86)

-[^86-1]: Literally 'great elephant', or 'great *nāga*', 'amongst sentient beings'.
-The word *nāga* at the end of the compound frequently denotes pre-eminence in general.

 * 86a: VM connects *sarva* with *kleśa* rather than, like Tib., with *kleśamala*.
 * 86b: Tib. appears to take gati in the sense of knowing.
 For the ancient translation, gatiṃgata - 'readched knowledge' - is rendered as rtogs pa po, whereas the Kangyur translation add the word *gnas*.
 It's unclear to me if VV understood gatiṃgata in this sense.